SEU-ALLEN-codebase/full_spectrum_sources/README.md

 ## Contents

 ### Shared utilities
-- common_lib
-- pylib.
-This module is designed to offer fundamental utilities for tasks such as parsing and saving 3D images and morphologies in SWC file format, as well as estimating morphological and topological analyses.
+- **pylib**.
+This module is designed to offer fundamental utilities for processing of neuronal images and morphologies, such as parsing and saving 3D images and morphologies, as well as various morphological and topological analyses.
 Additionally, the project provides tools for mouse brain atlas analyses and visualization.
 For the most up-to-date versions of this module, please visit the following link: https://github.com/SEU-ALLEN-codebase/pylib.
+- **common_lib**.
+Shared utilities and resources for other scripts within this project.

 ### Major modules
 [motif](./motif/README.md)